alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * technical or training manuals
 * diagrams or blueprints

 This includes information in any form.
-For example print, email, telephone or electronic file transfer.
+For example print, email, telephone, text message or electronic file transfers of information about controlled technology.

+You must apply for a licence if the government tells you that you need one.

 ## When you need an export licence